Fermi-liquid behavior and characteristic temperature-dependent susceptibility in clean RuO$_2$ crystal: FERMI-LIQUID CHARACTERISTICS

 \subsection{Resistivity}

-Figure \ref{fig1}(c) represents the resistivity with the current along the [001] direction, plotted against temperature.
-The details were described in Ref.\cite{paul2025growth}.
+Figure \ref{fig1} (c) represents the resistivity with the current along the [001] direction, plotted against temperature.
+The details are described in \cite{paul2025growth}, but here we plotted the resistivity using different voltage leads (V3-V4) from those presented in \cite{paul2025growth}.
 The room-temperature resistivity of 36 $\mu\Omega$-cm is consistent with previous reports \cite{huang1982growth,pawula2024multiband,wenzel2025fermi}.
 The residual resistivity of 37 n$\Omega$cm corresponds to the mean free path of $\sim$ 0.44 $\mathrm{\mu}$m.
 The residual resistivity ratio RRR = $\rho_{300 \mathrm{K}}$/$\rho_{2\mathrm{K}}$ of 1200 is the highest among those reports, indicating the high quality of the single crystals used in this study.
 For the present specific heat and magnetization studies, single crystals from the same batch as the ones with RRR up to 1200 were used.
 We then carried out the fitting for the resistivity over the temperature range from 2 to 375 K using Bloch-Grüneisen (BG) and Einstein models.
 The obtained Debye temperature $\theta_\mathrm{D}$ = 406 K and Einstein temperature $\theta_\mathrm{E}$ = 835 K \cite{paul2025growth} agree well with those reported in Ref. \cite{lin2004low}.